Prefer a one-on-one demo? Click here

 Practice exercises, such as intentional phishing campaigns, can help refresh guidelines and illustrate the severity of the threat to users.

 Controlling access to systems on your organization’s network is an important preventive measure against malware.
-Deploying proven security technologies such as firewalls, intrusion prevention/detection systems (IPS/IDS), web application firewall (WAF), and VPN-only remote access can minimize the organization’s attack surface.
+Deploying proven security technologies such as firewalls, intrusion prevention/detection systems (IPS/IDS), web application firewalls (WAF), and VPN-only remote access can minimize the organization’s attack surface.

 It is important to regularly scan web applications, networks, and other critical systems for vulnerabilities, misconfigurations, and existing malware infections.